10 Amazing Tropical Rainforest Animals

 The Bengal Tiger lives in the Sundarban regions of India, Bangladesh, China, Siberia and Indonesia, and is extremely endangered.
 Today, only about 4,000 are left in the wild whereas at the turn of the century in 1900 there were over 50,000.
 Poaching and loss of habitat are the two major reasons for the decline in numbers.
 They haven’t been able to adapt to harsh conditions, despite their being such dominant specie.
 Also known as the Royal Bengal tiger, which is a subspecies of tiger, it is found across the Indian subcontinent.
 The Bengal tiger is the national animal of Bangladesh and is considered to be the second largest tiger in the world.

-Also Check Out → What are Leeches, Anyway?
+Also Check Out → What do Giraffes Eat?

 Bengal tiger portrait, Bandhavgarh NP, Madhya Pradesh, India